maksym-nazarenko/docker-routeros/README.md

 ## Release process

-Releases are fully automated and based on `Git tags`.
+Releases are fully automated and based on [Git releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases).

-Once new `pep440` tag (without `v` prefix) is created, new image is built with RouterOS version equals to the tag value.
+Once release with [pep440](https://peps.python.org/pep-0440/#final-releases) tag (no `"v"` prefix) is created, new image is built with RouterOS version equals to the tag value.